How we use music to segregate our church meeting.

 But that’s me.
 I can actually swing from Christian metal to Bluegrass in one blog sitting.
 What about you?
 What Godly music do you like?
 So you have a favorite?
 Do you like everything?
 You do?
 Including Stryper?
 It can get uncomfortable to think that there is more Christian music out there that others like.
 Why don’t they like what we like?
 Shouldn’t we all listen to the same Christian music?
 Of course not.
 We are all created differently and our musical likes and dislikes can vary immensely.

 As recent as a few years ago, I visited a church, one where I got a massive migrane from their blue light banks.
 Someone asked me how I enjoyed the service.
-I mentioned my pan with the stage light.
-She mentioned that the worship isn’t for everyone, and directed me to ear plugs.
+I mentioned my pain with the stage light.
+She mentioned that their worship isn’t for everyone, and directed me to packs of ear plugs on a table in the lobby.
 I did see the earplugs, but the volume of well-mixed church meeting music has never bothered me.
-But certainly those with hearing issues, headache issues or other auditorial issues, yep, loud music can be a hindrance. er response was that the church had mitigated issues like mine by providing earplugs for worship.
+But certainly those with hearing issues, headache issues or other auditorial issues, yep, loud music can be a hindrance.
+Her response however was that the church had mitigated issues like mine by providing earplugs for worship.
 Did that make any sense?
 Didn’t then, doesn’t now.
+The comment however that the worship wasn’t for everybody was the most concerning part of that encounter.
 That blog post was the whole reason for this and other posts.
+We have to examine our corporate worship, what is it, what should it look like?
 So what about our corporate worship, is it for everyone?
 We need to address questions like this in the modern church, openly.

 Can I come to church with you?
 I hope you’d say, ‘Absolutely!.’
 But will your church band play some metal for me?
 What about some bluegrass?

 Probably not, but maybe your church is like this Finnish Heavy Metal Church.
 I can only hope.